 All Directors, senior management and employees of the Company are expected to conduct themselves with integrity, openness, honesty and fairness, and in the best interests of the Company.
-The Board has established a Code of Conduct, which is supported by a Whistleblower Policy, to guide all Directors, members of senior management and employees.
+The Group invests time and resources to fulfil its obligations under the respective laws of Hong Kong and Western Australia.
+The Group has a Whistleblower Policy that enables an employee to raise concerns about practices and procedures in their workplace.
+It enables employees to report concerns of fraud, illegal, immoral, illegitimate practices, misconduct, or malpractice in a way that will not be seen as being disloyal to colleagues.

 A copy of the Code of Conduct and Whistleblower Policy is available in the corporate governance section of the Company's website.